|The Frankfurt-Tipp rating:|

 |Rated:||From 6 years|

-Pete (Mark Wahlberg) and Elli (Rose Byrne) enjoy their quiet, unexcited lives.
-Children don't need them to be happy.
-Or is it?
-When Elli thinks out loud about adoption one day, the decision is quickly made: The two of them want to become parents of a foster child.
-But suddenly they have not one, but three children on their cheek - and one of them is already a teenager.
-So far the siblings Lizzy (Isabela Moner), Juan (Gustavo Quiroz) and Lita (Julianna Gamiz) had little luck with foster parents.
-And since they assume that Pete and Elli won't be any different and Lizzy is already sure that they will soon be allowed back to their biological mother again, their efforts to be real model children are limited.
-Pete and Elli quickly reached the brink of a nervous breakdown - but they don't want to be beaten that easily…
+Pete (Mark Wahlberg) and Elli (Rose Byrne) enjoy their quiet, unexciting life.
+They don't need children to be happy.
+Or do they?
+When Elli thinks out loud one day about adoption, the decision is quickly made: The two want to become parents of a foster child.
+But suddenly they have not one, but three children on their hands - and one of them is already in his teens.
+So far, siblings Lizzy (Isabela Moner), Juan (Gustavo Quiroz) and Lita (Julianna Gamiz) have had little luck with foster parents.
+And since they assume it won't be any different for Pete and Elli, and Lizzy is sure they'll be allowed back to their birth mother soon anyway, their efforts to be true poster children are limited.
+Pete and Elli have quickly reached the brink of nervous breakdown - but they're not about to admit defeat that easily.

-Yes, there are also some very exaggerated scenes here that show the chaos that children bring into a family.
-Luckily, director Sean Anders largely renounces the extreme Hau-Drauf humor, which many other works of art try to achieve with such a family theme.
-Instead, he repeatedly inserts wonderfully sharp-tongued dialogues, which are sometimes even really cryptic and politically not quite correct.
-Thus, the movie always generates really good laughs, which make even the flatter moments bearable.
+Yes, there are some badly overdone scenes here too, showing the chaos that children bring to a family.
+But thankfully, director Sean Anders largely eschews the extreme hit-and-miss humour that many other machinations with such a family theme employ.
+Instead, he repeatedly builds in wonderfully sharp-tongued dialogues, which are sometimes even really astute and not quite politically correct.
+Thus, the film generates really good laughs again and again, through which even the somewhat flatter moments make bearable.